GeorgeDaoud3/SOFE3980U-Lab4/README.md

 The Other way is to create a customized job by providing a script (**Jenkinsfile**) that contains the description of a pipeline of stages that would be executed.
 This method is more flexible.
 The Jenkinsfile already exists in the repository at the path /BinaryCalculatorWebapp/.
 1. Watch this video about [the pipeline syntax]( https://www.youtube.com/watch?v=pzbrVVy6ul4)
 2. Read the file /BinaryCalculatorWebapp/Jenkinsfile and try to understand
-3. Select Dashboard. click New Item.
+3. Select Dashboard.
+Click New Item.
 Name it BinaryCalculator_pipeline.
 Choose the type to be Pipeline.
 4. On the configuration page,
    1. In the Build Triggers section, check GitHub hook trigger for GITScm polling.
    2. In the Pipeline section,